Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Abstract

 \section{Abstract}

-We present a \gls{MPS} based band\hyp Lanczos method as solver for quantum cluster methods such as the \gls{VCA}.
+We present a \gls{MPS} based band Lanczos method as solver for quantum cluster methods such as the \gls{VCA}.
 While a na\"ive implementation of \gls{MPS} as cluster solver would barely improve its range of applicability, we show that our approach makes it possible to treat cluster geometries well beyond the reach of exact diagonalization methods.
-The key modifications we introduce are a continuous energy truncation combined with a convergence criterion that is more robust against approximation errors introduced by the~\gls{MPS} representation and provides a bound to deviations in the resulting Green's function.
+The key modifications we introduce are a continuous energy truncation combined with a convergence criterion that is more robust against approximation errors introduced by the \gls{MPS} representation and provides a bound to deviations in the resulting Green's function.
 The potential of the resulting cluster solver is demonstrated by computing the self\hyp energy functional for the single\hyp band Hubbard model at half filling in the strongly correlated regime, on different cluster geometries.
 Here, we find that only when treating large cluster sizes, observables can be extrapolated to the thermodynamic limit, which we demonstrate at the example of the staggered magnetization.
-Treating clusters sizes with up to $6\times 6$ sites we obtain excellent agreement with quantum Monte\hyp Carlo results.
+Treating clusters sizes with up to $6\times 6$ sites we obtain significant improvement over the extrapolation accessible with exact diagonalization solvers when comparing to quantum Monte Carlo results.
+Finally, we illustrate the applicability of the \gls{MPS} cluster solver to more complex models by calculating spectral properties as relevant for the electron\hyp doped cuprate CaCuO$_2$.